Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Real-data study

 The selected keywords (with \textit{TF-IDF} value $> 10^{-2}$) can be observed in the \emph{reconstructed corpus}, which is generated by performing Gibbs sampling according to the conditional probability \eqref{eq:cond-prob-visible} given the text embeddings.
 Note that the selected subset of keywords in the reconstructed corpus is small, 280 out of 7038 keywords, as desired.
 The selected keywords are supposed to be the most important for embedding.
-Thus, we examine the selected keywords in Figure~\ref{fig:corpus}, which shows the keywords with the largest mean \textit{TF-IDF} (text-frequency inverse document-frequency) value in both the original corpus and reconstructed corpus (with selected keywords), which show correspondence.
-While examining the selected keywords, they seemingly convey information about \emph{M.O.}, although further interpretation may be up to crime analysts.
-As demonstrated in Figure~\ref{fig:tsne}, our proposed regularized RBM is more effective in clustering police reports than the vanilla RBM by automatically removing irrelevant keywords.
+Thus, we examine the selected keywords in Figure~\ref{fig:corpus}, together with high \textit{TF-IDF} keywords.
+These keywords correspond to common descriptors in crime reports.
+The combination of keywords with high TF-IDF values may portray a certain aspect of the incident and hence, help to identify crime linkages.
+For example, a combination of high TF-IDF keywords, including \emph{home}, \emph{door}, \emph{window}, \emph{stolen}, may be associated with a burglary incident; whereas a combination of \emph{midnight}, \emph{Toyota Corolla}, \emph{pistol} may be associated with an armed robbery incident.
+Some keywords are strong indicators of crime type, for example, \emph{marijuana}, \emph{vandalism}, whereas some keywords may reveal the stage of the investigation of the related crime series; for example, \emph{wasn't sure}, \emph{suspect}, \emph{identified}, \emph{arrestee}, \emph{police custody}, \emph{Miranda}.
+In Figure~\ref{fig:tsne}, we also show that the embeddings generated by the regularized RBM can better cluster incidents for the identified crime series.
+This confirms that our proposed regularized RBM is more effective in clustering police reports than the vanilla RBM by removing irrelevant keywords.